douglascamata/go-bin-tools-poc/README.md

 ## Context

 Some time ago, there was no `go install`.
-Installing dependencies from Go source code meant you had a few options:
+Installing dependencies from Go source code meant you had a few options, among others (not an exhaustive list):

 * Clone the repository and `go build` it yourself.
 * Download binaries from releases, if there are any with binaries attached